Parameterizing Path Partitions: Introduction

 We give a wide range of results in this paper including complexity (\NP- or \W{1}-hardness) and algorithms (polynomial time or \FPT); see \autoref{tab:survey-PPP} for a summary of our results.
 The types of graphs we consider are general directed, directed acyclic (DAG), general undirected and bipartite undirected graphs.
 We also consider some structural parameters like the neighborhood diversity and vertex cover number.

 The three problems considered are all \NP-hard.
 They are mostly studied on undirected graphs, and unless stated otherwise, the following references are for undirected graphs. \textsc{PP} can be seen as an extension of \textsc{Hamiltonian Path} and is thus \NP-hard, even for one path (while for one path, \textsc{SPP} and \textsc{IPP} are very easy, as it suffices to check whether the whole graph is a path).
 Similarly, \textsc{IPP} is \NP-hard, even for two paths~\cite{le2003splitting}.
-Recently, \textsc{SPP} was proved to be \NP-hard~\cite{pmanuelisometric}, but note that, as opposed to the two other problems, it is polynomial-time solvable for any constant number of paths by an \XP algorithm~\cite{dumas2022graphs}.
-On trees, the three problems are equivalent, and are solvable in polynomial time (as shown in the 1970s in~\cite{goodman1974hamiltonian,boesch1974covering, kundu1976linear}, see also~\cite{franzblau_raychaudhuri_2002} for a recent improved algorithm).
+Recently, \textsc{SPP} was proved to be \NP-hard~\cite{pmanuelisometric}, but note that, as opposed to the two other problems, it is polynomial-time solvable for any constant number of paths by an \XP algorithm~\cite{dumas2024graphs}.
+On trees, the three problems are equivalent, and are solvable in polynomial time (as shown in the 1970s in~\cite{boesch1974covering,goodman1974hamiltonian,kundu1976linear,skupien1974path}, see also~\cite{franzblau_raychaudhuri_2002} for a more recent improved algorithm).
 As a special case of \textsc{Hamiltonian Path}, it is known that \textsc{PP} is \NP-hard for many graph classes such as planar graphs~\cite{DBLP:journals/siamcomp/GareyJT76} or chordal bipartite graphs~\cite{DBLP:journals/dm/Muller96a}.
 On the other hand, it can be solved in polynomial time for some graph classes, such as cographs~\cite{DBLP:journals/siamdm/ChangK96}, cocomparability graphs~\cite{corneil2013ldfs} or graphs whose blocks are cycles, complete graphs or complete bipartite graphs~\cite{DBLP:journals/dam/PanC05} (this includes trees, cactii and block graphs).
-We refer to~\cite{DBLP:journals/dam/PanC05} for further references. \textsc{IPP} can also be solved in linear time for graphs whose blocks are cycles, complete graphs or complete bipartite graphs~\cite{DBLP:journals/tcs/PanC07}, but no further results for special graph classes seem to be known.
-For directed graphs, it is known that \textsc{PP} can be solved in polynomial time for DAGs~\cite[Probl.\,26-2]{CLRS3}.
+We refer to~\cite{DBLP:journals/dam/PanC05} for further references. \textsc{SPP} remains \NP-hard on split graphs but becomes polynomial-time solvable on cographs and chain graphs~\cite{DBLP:conf/mfcs/ChakrabortyMOPR24}. \textsc{IPP} can also be solved in linear time for graphs whose blocks are cycles, complete graphs or complete bipartite graphs~\cite{DBLP:journals/tcs/PanC07} and on cographs and chain graphs~\cite{DBLP:conf/mfcs/ChakrabortyMOPR24}, but no further positive results for special graph classes seem to be known.
+For directed graphs, it is known that \textsc{PP} can be solved in polynomial time for DAGs~\cite[Probl.\,26-2]{CLRS3} but \textsc{IPP} is \NP-hard on DAGs, even for three paths~\cite{LafMou2024}.

 For a detailed survey on these types of problems (both partitioning and covering versions), see~\cite{manuel2018revisiting}, and also~\cite{DBLP:journals/dam/AndreattaM95}.

 Although every shortest path is an induced path and every induced path is a path, the reverse are not true.
 In this sense, induced paths can be seen as an intermediate notion between shortest paths and unrestricted paths.
 However, this intuition may fail in certain contexts.
 Indeed, some seemingly simple problems related to paths are easy for unrestricted or shortest paths, but become hard for induced paths.
 For example, given a graph $G$ and three vertices $x,y,z$, determining whether there is an induced path from vertex $x$ to vertex $y$ going through vertex $z$ is \NP-complete~\cite{M10}, while this task is polynomial-time both for unrestricted paths and for shortest paths.